Robert Salkowitz: Comic Con and the Business of Pop Culture

 Salkowitz’s best-known work, Comic Con and the Business of Pop Culture: What the World’s Wildest Trade Show Can Tell Us About the Future of Entertainment, came out June 2012 from McGraw-Hill.
-The book used Salkowitz’s experiences at the 2011 San Diego Comic-Con International as a template for discussing trends in marketing, entertainment, media, publishing and other businesses.
+The book used Salkowitz’s experiences at the 2011 San Diego Comic-Con as a template for discussing trends in marketing, entertainment, media, publishing and other businesses.

 In the book, he forecast a number of developments in the comics and entertainment industry, including the rise of digital comics distribution as a significant market force, the increasing emphasis on transmedia story universes as a dominant mode of commercial storytelling, and the mainstreaming of fan culture and fan conventions.
 Salkowitz coined the term “Peak Geek” to describe the moment when previously niche nerd interests like superheroes, video games and fantasy fully saturate popular culture.

 In May, 2012, Salkowitz delivered a talk at TEDx Fort Wayne entitled “Transmedia in the Hour of the Nerd.”
 Since the book’s publication, he has written, spoken and appeared extensively in the media to discuss the rise of comic culture and conventions.